Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 `x (g) = x × 1000 (mg)`

 #### Data Distribution
-Most data don't have a normal distribution and have some outliers.
+Most data have a skewed distribution and have some outliers.
 Besides that, some data also have different value ranges.
 For example, this is a visualization of Caloric Value and Nutrition Density data:

 <div style="display: flex; justify-content: space-between;">